These European Cities Have Stellar Christmas Markets and Festivals—and Fewer Crowds

 Courtesy of Emmanuel Cassar/Unsplash

 Croatia, known for its scenic beaches, isn’t an obvious winter destination, but it should be: Zagreb goes all in on making winter fun and festive with Advent markets and events around town.
-The Christmas market in Ban Jelačić Square has the city’s big, bedecked tree, concerts and cultural performances, and market stalls selling gifts, handicrafts, and bites like fritule (crispy miniature doughnut balls).
-Skate off the sausages and other treats with a few turns around the ice at the rink in King Tomislav Square, or market-hop with visits to those at European Square, Zrinjevac, Fuliranje (whose name means fooling around) on Strossmayer Square, and Grič Tunnel.
+The Christmas market in Ban Jelačić Square has the city’s big, bedecked tree, concerts and cultural performances, plus market stalls selling gifts, handicrafts, and bites like fritule (crispy miniature doughnut balls).
+You’ll find even more things to eat at holiday street food market Fuliranje in Strossmayer Square.
+Skate off the sausages and other treats at the ice rink in King Tomislav Square, or market-hop with visits to those at European Square, Zrinjevac, and Grič Tunnel.

-For additional holiday shopping, head to the Design District—the Take Me Home Croatian Design Shop has books, furniture, jewelry, and many more Croatian-made goods.
+For additional holiday shopping, head to the Take Me Home Croatian Design Shop for books, furniture, jewelry, and many more Croatian-made goods.

 Aarhus, Denmark

-Hunt down holiday hygge in Denmark’s second city this Christmas—Aarhus has small-town charm and festive cheer aplenty.
+Find holiday hygge in Denmark’s second city this Christmas—Aarhus has small-town charm and festive cheer aplenty.
 Take the train from Copenhagen in under three hours and wander Aarhus’s pretty streets strung with Christmas lights, ducking into boutiques and cafés before making your way to one of two Christmas markets.
-At Den Gamle By (the Old Town Museum), learn about the history of Christmas, taste wild boar sausages and vanilla and almond-studded butter cookies, and visit Santa’s attic.
+At Den Gamle By (the Old Town Museum), learn about the history of Christmas, taste wild boar sausages and almond-studded butter cookies, and visit Santa’s attic.
+Enjoy live music from the Royal Academy of Music’s brass bands every weekend and December 22–23 from noon to 4 p.m.
 The magic for kids in particular continues at Tivoli Friheden amusement park, which is entirely lit up—including a 130-foot tree—and filled with kiosks selling crafts like hand-blown ornaments and Danish treats such as æbleskiver, buttery pancake puffs that are hard to ignore.

-This article was originally published in 2018 and most recently updated on October 23, 2024, with current information.
-Sophie Friedman contributed to the reporting of this story.
+This article was originally published in 2018 and most recently updated on October 27, 2025, with current information.

 Lottie Gross is a travel writer based in Oxfordshire, England, who has spent the last four years exploring her home isles to become an expert on all things Britain.
 She has over a decade’s experience as a travel writer and has specialized in dog-friendly travel across the U.K. and Europe, penning various books on traveling with pets, including Dog-Friendly Weekends.